keychera/savant_rework/artifacts/resavant-testrunner/README.md

 2. make file with name 'runconfig' with content below

     ```
-    CLASSPATH="<relevant path consist of several thing expained in number 2.>"
+    CLASSPATH="<relevant path consist of several thing expained in the next step.>"
     TESTCLASS="<name of the test class(with its package naming)>"
     TESTMETHOD="<name of the method>"